 Waterlogging can have a serious impact on crop and pasture health, as well as being an important indicator of other soil health issues.
-In cereals, waterlogging can cause a reduction in yield of .
+In cereals, waterlogging can cause a reduction in yield of over 40%.
 It also increases the risk of damage to soil from travelling on it in wet conditions, makes crop establishment more difficult and increases weed burden, particularly encouraging weeds that like wet growing conditions such as blackgrass.

 A good drainage system will reduce the risk of waterlogging.
 According to the AHDB around 6.4 million hectares of agricultural land in England and Wales have been drained with piped systems.
 Most of this work was completed after World War II and peaked during the 1960s-1980s thanks to the availability of capital grants.
 As a result, the maps documenting these systems are usually hand drawn and quite fragile.
 Not something that you want to use out in the field for fear of damaging them, and not very easy to refer to if you do.